A Special Day: Themes

 Much of the film's themes revolve around gender roles and the model of masculinity under fascist Italy.
-Antonietta is the donna madre, a mother figure who meets her feminine responsibilities in the regime by having six children, boasting one more will secure her the government bonus established for large families in 1933.
+Antonietta is the donna madre, a mother figure who fulfills her feminine responsibilities within the regime by having six children, boasting one more will secure her the government bonus established for large families in 1933.
 The Fascist regime equates homosexuality with depopulation, and thus, Gabriele is suspected of treason.
-The bachelor tax of 1926 was a measure against this, and Gabriele has to pay it.
-While the stay-at-home mother and homosexual neighbor would seem to be an improbable pairing, both are minimized by the regime, and find comfort and some sympathy in each other.
+The bachelor tax of 1926 was a measure against this, and Gabriele had to pay it.
+While the stay-at-home mother and homosexual neighbor would seem to be an improbable pairing, both are minimized by the regime and find comfort and some sympathy in each other.
 At the end of the film, domestic life will continue as usual, but "inner resistance" to Fascism has been awakened.

 Production

 Maurizio Costanzo, Ruggero Maccari and Ettore Scola wrote the screenplay, after Maccari had learned about an incident in Fascist Italy in which homosexuals were arrested and taken to Sardinia.
 Particularly, the story of broadcaster Nunzio Filogamo was an inspiration to the story, as Filogamo always had to carry a certificate stating he was not homosexual.

 The actors selected for the roles defied type casting, as Marcello Mastroianni was often seen in previous roles as "the prototype of the Italian Latin lover," and Sophia Loren was perceived as a sexy Italian celebrity.
-Along with Il bell'Antonio and I Don't Want to Talk About It, this is one of Mastroianni's roles critiquing the Italian masculine figure as the incompetent character falling behind an evolving society.
+Along with Il bell'Antonio and I Don't Want to Talk About It, this is one of Mastroianni's roles critiquing the Italian masculine figure as an incompetent character falling behind an evolving society.

-Due to the abundance of news coverage of Hitler's visit to Rome in 1938, the filmmakers had plenty of footage to write a screenplay around.
+Due to the abundance of news coverage of Hitler's visit to Rome in 1938, the filmmakers had plenty of footage to work with when writing the screenplay.
 The public service film The Führer's Trip to Italy was especially mined for footage.
 Faced with a lack of funding from Italian producers, the filmmakers persuaded investors in Canada to support the project.
 Canafox, a company based in Montreal, co-produced.

-A number of unusual cinematic techniques are used in this film.
+Several unusual cinematic techniques are used in this film.
 A long take scene introduces Antonietta and her family: the camera enters through the kitchen window and moves into the rooms.
-Deep focus is utilized in a scene in which the camera is in Antonietta's room with her in the frame, and through a distant window Gabriele can simultaneously be seen moving in his house in the same frame.
-In post production cinematic color grading was applied to the film to give it muted sepia tones throughout.
+Deep focus is utilized in a scene where the camera is positioned in Antonietta's room, with her in the frame, and through a distant window, Gabriele can be seen moving in his house, all within the same frame simultaneously.
+In post-production, cinematic color grading was applied to the film, giving it a muted sepia tone throughout.

 Release

 The film screened at the Cannes Film Festival in May 1977.
 It also played in New York City in September 1977.

-After a restoration by Cineteca Nazionale di Roma and Surf Film, the film was placed in the Venice Classics section in the 2014 Venice Film Festival.
-In Region 1, The Criterion Collection released the film on Blu-ray on 13 October 2015.